Dhruv0306/SymphonyProject1/README.md

   - **Optimized Pipeline**: Streamlined image processing with utils/file_ops.py
   - **Server-Side Processing**: Progress and results are handled via WebSocket and batch completion polling
   - **Load Balancing Ready**: Stateless architecture with external state management
+  - **WebSocket progress events are now batch-aware, ensuring only relevant updates are shown for the current batch**

 ---